Axway/amplify-central/content/en/docs/connect_manage_environ/stage.md

 * the stage default language
 * the stage translation languages

-The language can be set using the List view ellipsis menU **Translate**.
-This will open the translation details screen where you can set the Default Lanaguage as well as the other needed languages.
+The language can be set using the List view ellipsis menu **Translate**.
+This will open the translation details screen where you can set the Default Language as well as the other needed languages.